 - promote opportunities for students interested in research, innovation, and entrepreneurship.

-Students in the network are currently planning the 2017 Nano and Emerging Technologies Student Leaders Conference.
+Students in the network attended the 2017 Nano and Emerging Technologies Student Leaders Conference.
 Co-located with TechConnect World Innovation Conference and Expo and the National SBIR/STTR Conference, the Student Leaders Conference highlights undergraduate research and connects students with entrepreneurs, industry leaders, venture capitalists, and representatives of Federal agencies funding research in emerging technologies.
-To learn more about the conference from the students who attended, check out the 2016 Student Leaders Conference videos.
+To learn more about the conference from the students who attended, check out the 2017 and 2018 Student Leaders Conference videos.
 The 2019 Student Leaders Conference will again be co-located with TechConnect and take place from June 17-19 in Boston, MA.
 The 2018 Student Leaders Conference program can be found here.

 Do you have a student group dedicated to raising awareness of nano and emerging technologies?
 If not, are you interested in starting one at your school?
 To join the conversation, email email@example.com.